-vitaPearl is our newest prescription product and a complete prenatal vitamin in one tiny pearl. vitaPearl provides 40% more folic acid as FlowmaxTM, our proprietary modified-release folic acid than the leading prescription prenatal vitamin. vitaPearl delivers 14 key vitamins and minerals plus 200 mg of DHA, as par-DHATM, providing comprehensive support for a women and her body whether she is planning a pregnancy, pregnant, or nursing.
+vitaPearl is our leading product and is a complete prenatal vitamin in one tiny pearl. vitaPearl provides 40% more folic acid than the leading prescription prenatal vitamin. vitaPearl delivers 14 key vitamins and minerals plus 200 mg of DHA, providing comprehensive support for a woman and her body whether she is planning a pregnancy, pregnant, or nursing.